Community detection in temporal multilayer networks, with an application to correlation networks: Interpretation of community structure in correlation networks with different null networks

 The precise way that one chooses to compute a measure of similarity between pairs of time series and the subsequent choices that one makes (e.g., uniform or nonuniform window length, and overlap or no overlap if one uses a \emph{rolling time window}) affect the values of the similarity measure.
 There are myriad ways to define similarity measures---the best choices depend on facets such as application domain, time-series resolution, and so on---and this is an active and contentious area of research \cite{Schafer2010, Zalesky2012, Potters2005,Smith2011}.
 Constructing a similarity matrix from a set of time series and investigating community structure in a given similarity matrix are separate problems, and we are concerned with the latter in the present paper.
 Accordingly, in all of our experiments, we use Pearson correlation coefficients for our measure of similarity.
 We compute them using a rolling time window with a uniform window length and uniform amount of overlap.

 We adopt the same network representation for both data sets.
 We use the term \emph{time window} for a set of discrete time points and divide each time series into overlapping time windows that we denote by $\mathcal{T} = \{T_s\}$.
-The length of each time window $\vert T\vert$ and the amount of overlap between consecutive time windows $\vert T\vert-\delta t$ are uniform.\footnote{The amount of overlap determines the number of data points that one adds and removes from each time window.
-It thus determines the number of data points that can alter the connectivity patterns in each subsequent correlation matrix (i.e., each subsequent layer).} We fix $(\vert T\vert,\delta t) = (100,2)$ for the first data set (which amounts to roughly two years of data in each time window) and $(\vert T\vert,\delta t) = (260,4)$ for the second data set (which amounts to roughly one year of data in each time window).
+The length of each time window $\vert T\vert$ and the amount of overlap between consecutive time windows $\vert T\vert-\delta t$ are uniform.
+The amount of overlap determines the number of data points that one adds and removes from each time window.
+It thus determines the number of data points that can alter the connectivity patterns in each subsequent correlation matrix (i.e., each subsequent layer).
+We fix $(\vert T\vert,\delta t) = (100,2)$ for the {\sc MultiAssetClasses} data set (which amounts to roughly two years of data in each time window) and $(\vert T\vert,\delta t) = (260,4)$ for the {\sc SingleAssetClass} data set (which amounts to roughly one year of data in each time window).
 Every network layer with adjacency matrix $\p{A}_s$ is a Pearson correlation matrix between the time series of logarithmic returns during the time window $T_s$.
+We take correlations between logarithmic returns because it is standard practice \cite{Cont2001}, but one can also examine correlations between other quantities (such as arithmetic returns \cite{Groppelli2000}).
 For each data set, we study the sequence of matrices

-We show a surface plot of the observed frequency of correlations in each layer for each data set in Fig. \eqref{FIG3.1}.
+We show a surface plot of the observed frequency of correlations in each layer for each data set in Fig.~\ref{FIG3.1}.